Tuesday, February 26, 2019

 Contralto Nellie married within the company, and consequently stayed with it for over a decade.
 Her husband (m 13 April 1889) was Jersey-born baritone Helier St Jersey LE MAISTRE (real name, b Jersey 25 August 1866; d Lymington, Hants 1915), a fifteen-year veteran of the organisation.
 After leaving the Carte organisation, Le Maistre toured in senior role in such musical comedies as The Cingalee, The West End and The Country Girl and succeeded to Fred Emney's role of Joseph in The Girl from Kay's.
 Ellen appears in the 1911 census as a ‘ladies’ companion’ in Brockenhurst.
 Of their four children, son Frederick Wyatt Le Maistre (b Islington, x 8 February 1891, d Springwood, NSW 1 March 1939) also became a baritone vocalist in musical comedy, in London, India and Australia, under the name of ‘Eric Masters’, and was latterly attached to the Australian Broadcasting Commission; while daughter Phyllis [Harriet] (b Edmonton 24 May 1896; d Barnstaple 1971) also worked as a singer.

 Who was ‘Ruby’?
 I don’t know.
 George had married, in Savoy Theatre days, Miss Maggie Letitia Smith of Stepney.
 Was she a performer?
 The 1891 census says she was a ‘draper’s assistant’, her father a retired cheesemonger.
 26 November 1893, a daughter, Elsie Marguerite, was born.
 She too would go on the stage.
 Was Maggie ‘Ruby’?
 Anyhow, the story would come to an abrupt end.
 In June 1900, George and Ruby were performing at Nottingham, in June 1901 in Wales.
 Then they vanish from theatrical annals.
 George is still around.
 In the 1901 census, he, Maggie and Elsie are living with her family in London.
-But then 16 August, George sets sail, alone, for Sydney, Australia.
+But then, 16 August, George ('single') sets sail, alone, for Sydney, Australia.
 And he never returned.
-And his fate is still unlearned.
+And his fate was long unlearned.
 Maggie remarried, Elsie didn’t, and, when she died 11 November 1951, a search for a blood relative was launched.
 Failing to find one, Officialdom finally concluded that George had died in 1902 in Australia.
+And they were apparently right.
+There must be a tale behind that ...

 BARNARD, [Walter] Cecil (b Canonbury 10 August 1866; d Savage Club, London 30 November 1897), in contrast to de Pledge, has a life, and most notably a dramatic death, thoroughly documented in a large obituary in The Era.
 Son of Hornsey silversmith Walter Barnard ‘of Edward Barnard and sons’ and his wife Ellen, née Rutt, and ‘nephew of Fred Barnard, the celebrated artist, and of the late Professor Faraday’ he was educated at University College, but preferred a life as a pianist, organist and composer to one in commerce.
 In 1889, he joined the Carte touring companies in some capacity, and was variously called upon as an accompanist, a conductor, and as a performer, deputising for Cairns James as Jack Point and, according to the obit, also as Ko-Ko.
 In the same year, his musical sketch The Popular Composer was published, and in November 1890 he gave a London concert, playing piano and performing his comic songs.
 7 January 1891, he was summoned to replace Frank Wyatt, who had sprained an ankle, as the Duke of Plaza Toro at the Savoy Theatre.
 Wyatt’s indisposition was more than brief, and Barnard played for three weeks and later for several weeks more.
 Thereafter he was billed as ‘of the Savoy Theatre’ as he did the rounds of the suburban concerts and institutions, the seaside resorts and home counties towns and villages with his ‘society entertainment’ at the piano (‘an entertainer of the Grossmith type’) and the sketches Breaking Up, Constancy or Two Blighted Lives, Song and Sandwich, Topsyturveydom, Functions and A Perfect Opera.
 After leaving the Savoy, in 1892, he toured with erstwhile colleagues Adeline Vaudrey, Cissie Saumarez, Broughton Black et al in a group billed as The English Opera Singers, performing his sketches, imitations and coster songs (‘My Old Dutch’)and playing the piano: ‘Ta-ra-ra-boom-de-ay’ as a Bach fugue, ‘Daisy Bell’ as an andante religioso, Mendelssohn’s Wedding March metamorphosed into ‘Knocked ‘em in the Old Kent Road .
 He became a regular at the Clarence Pier, St Leonard’s Pier, the Cheltenham Rotunda, and played dates from Llandudno to Belfast, Dublin to Colchester, Knaresborough to Hornchurch and a vast series of dots from Great Totham to Holsworthy, in a manic schedule of touring, which took him in 1895 to the Transvaal and in 1896 to New York.